debezium/debezium/DOCUMENTATION.md

 ### Navigation Pane

 The Antora documentation layout uses a navigational pane on the left-side of the UI.
-This navigation pane is driven by content found in the `nav.adoc` located inside the compoennt descriptor's top-level directory.
+This navigation pane is driven by content found in the `nav.adoc` located inside the component descriptor's top-level directory.
 This file must be **manually** maintained when a new topic is to be present in the left navigation layout.
 You can see our current navigation pane layout [here](https://wwww.github.com/debezium/tree/master/documentation/modules/ROOT/nav.adoc).

 ### Antora Configuration